Mathematical Methods of Theoretical Physics: Some examples

 Taking this into account we finally obtain

 \item Let us evaluate

 for $R \in {\Bbb R}, R >0 $.
-We may, of course, remain tn the standard Cartesian coordinate system and evaluate the integral by ``brute force.''
+We may, of course, retain the standard Cartesian coordinate system and evaluate the integral by ``brute force.''
 Alternatively, a more elegant way is to use the spherical symmetry of the problem and use spherical coordinates $r, \Omega (\theta ,\varphi )$ by rewriting $I$ into

 As the integral kernel $\delta (r^2-R^2)$ just depends on the radial coordinate $r$ the angular coordinates just integrate to $4\pi$.
-Next we make use of Eq. (\ref{2011-m-distdp1}), eliminate the solution for $r=-R$, and obtain
+Next we make use of Equation~(\ref{2011-m-distdp1}), eliminate the solution for $r=-R$, and obtain

 \item Let us compute

 First, in dealing with $\delta(x+y)$, we evaluate the $y$ integration at $x=-y$ or $y=-x$: